 At a Glance: How Much Caffeine is in Your Favorite Drink?

-When it comes to Starbucks caffeine, size does matter.
+When it comes to Starbucks caffeine, size actually does matter.
 As you’re probably aware, Starbucks sells four basic cup sizes, called Short, Tall, Grande, and Venti.
 You can also order a kid-sized drink or the extra-large Trenta.
 But you won’t find an extra shot every time you go up a cup size.

 As a general rule, the caffeine in Starbucks’ espresso-based drinks goes like this: Short and Tall sizes have 75 mg, while Grande and Venti drinks have 150 mg.
 This is because there’s one espresso shot in the smaller sizes and two in the larger.
 If you order espresso straight, you can expect 75 milligrams of caffeine per shot.
 That translates to Solo (75), Doppio (150), Triple (225), and Quad (300).
 So if you order a Triple latte, you’ll find 225 milligrams of caffeine — more than a regular Venti latte!